kaykermit/accept-payments-intent/README.md

 **2. Follow the server instructions on how to run:**

-Pick the server language you want and follow the instructions in the server folder README on how to run.

-For example, if you want to run the Node server in `using-webhooks`:
+Run the Node server in `accept-payments-intent`:

 ```
-cd using-webhooks/server/node # there's a README in this folder with instructions
+cd accept-payments-intent/server
 npm install
 npm start
 ```

-**3. [Optional] Run a webhook locally:**
+**3. Run a webhook locally:**

 If you want to test the `using-webhooks` integration with a local webhook on your machine, you can use the Stripe CLI to easily spin one up.